 Before doing so, consumers need to know about some simple requirements designed to protect Texas from plant diseases that have already devastated some citrus crops outside of the state.

 By law, Texans are only allowed to purchase citrus plants that carry the “Produced in Texas” label.
-Texas law prohibits the importation of citrus trees from other states as a means of preventing Cialis whithout prescription the entry of pests and diseases, such as citrus greening.
+Texas law prohibits the importation of citrus trees from other states as a means of preventing whithout the entry of pests and diseases, such as citrus greening.

 Although citrus greening has no effect on the safety of the citrus fruit itself, it is a devastating disease that bruises citrus fruit and eventually kills the trees.
 While the disease has not yet been detected in Texas, it has destroyed hundreds of thousands of acres of citrus